BobRandomNumber/ComfyUI-QoL-Pack/README.md

 **You should not have this pack and the original `ComfyUI-Custom-Scripts` by `pysssss` installed at the same time**, as they may conflict and cause issues with your menus.

 Please choose one pack or the other.
-This `QoL-Pack` was created to provide a stable, minimal, and bug-fixed alternative.
+This `QoL-Pack` was created to provide a stable, minimal alternative.

 ## Credits and Attribution